Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 Rubio hasn't won a state yet.

-And when that was pointed out, he said, Well, it's not about states.
+And when that was pointed out, he said, well, it's not about states.

-It's not about winning states, it's about delegates.
+It's not about winning states.

-Yeah, but you, in the proportional states, you win the state, you get a majority of the delegates there, and some of the states are winner-take-all.
+Yeah, but you, in the proportional states, you win the state, you get a majority of the delegates there.

 The second course is the scenario in which none of the candidates gain the number of 1,237 delegates needed to clinch, which would unleash a messy and potentially unpredictable battle where multiple candidates are vying for the title.